 But he issued him with a warning about the dangers of carrying weapons.

-He said: "Whatever your belief at the time, anybody that deliberately arms themselves with a knife and these firearms commits a serious offence and one that causes the general public a great deal of concern.
+He said: "Whatever your belief at the time, anybody that deliberately arms themselves with a knife and these firearms commits a serious offence and one that causes the general public a great deal

 "You had been taking drugs and there is no knowing what you might have done with the knife had you ended up in a confrontation."